filip-michalsky/SalesGPT/README.md

 - Synchronous & Asynchronous Completion with LLMs
 - Synchronous & Asynchronous Streaming from LLMs

-### Latency
+### Optimized for Low Latency in Voice Channel
-- Voice AI Sales Agent has <1s round trip response rate.
+- Voice AI Sales Agent boasts **<1s** round trip response rate to human speakers which includes the entire pipeline - speech to text, LLM inference, and text to speech - while ensuring stability and scalability.

+### Human in the loop
+- For use cases where AI sales agent needs human supervision.

 ### Enterprise-Grade Security

-- Upcoming integration with [PromptArmor](https://promptarmor.com/) to protect your AI Sales Agents against security vulnerabilities.
+- Upcoming integration with [PromptArmor](https://promptarmor.com/) to protect your AI Sales Agents against security vulnerabilities (see our roadmap).

 # Demos and Use Cases